-Carefully I approached the castle.
+Carefully I approached the house.
 From close up, it looked even gloomier.
 The gate was locked and it seemed as if no light had come through the dark window panes for many long years.
 I went around the gloomy castle and the more I saw of it, the more I felt uneasy.
 Probably to encourage myself I began singing.
 Not beautifully, but loudly .. suddenly I heard from within the lamenting song of a nightingale.
 That made me really angry.
-Had the poor animal been locked inside for such a long time, had it never seen the sun, nor another animal nor another human being?
+Had the poor animal been locked inside for such a long time?
+Had it never seen the sun, nor another animal nor another human being?

 I took a deep breath and spit fire upon the gate.
 There was smoke, crashing and creaking, sparks flew around and then the gate broke apart.
 A bit later the fire burned out, and a couple of nightingales flew out into freedom, and after them a beautiful girl came out.
 Coughing, and with tear-filled eyes, she run towards me and gave me a big hug.
 “Thanks to you I’m finally free.
-Many years ago, I was singing in school, and that idiot of a principal got so mad at me that he yelled, ‘I wish you’d get lost and spent the rest of your life singing to the walls’, and suddenly I found myself locked up in that castle.”
+Many years ago, I was singing in school, and that idiot of a principal got so mad at me that he yelled, ‘I wish you’d get lost and spent the rest of your life singing to the walls’, and suddenly I found myself locked up in that house.”

-“The poor girl,” said one of the children who had been listing to Jupp’s story, “that was downright nasty.
+“The poor girl,” said one of the children who had been listening to Jupp’s story, “that was downright nasty.
 But be honest with us, Jupp, did this haunted castle and the girl really exist?”
 Jupp shook his head.
 “No,” he said, “‘not really.
 But it is true that some people just talk and talk and don’t even think of what mess that can make with their bad thoughts and words, and that makes me very sad.
 Yes, I do wish they would think before they talk!”